 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where torrecillasite typically forms.
+Look in evaporite deposits country, the host setting where torrecillasite typically forms.
 If you start seeing halite, gypsum, amarantite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates habit, so train your eye for that shape before scanning the outcrop.